 Best Thermometer of 2021

 The F-Doc V2X Non-Contact is a large, trigger-style infrared option.
 Throughout our testing, it was one of the most accurate and precise devices that we used.
-It provides readings almost instantaneously in about a second and can take both forehead temperatures and readings of inanimate objects.
+It provides readings almost instantaneously — in about a second — and can take both forehead temperatures and readings of inanimate objects.
+It automatically turns off after approximately 30 seconds to save battery power and displays 'lo' or 'hi' when forehead readings fall outside of a normal range.
 Its memory function holds 32 readings and can record both forehead and inanimate object temperatures (most models with a memory function only retain the former).
-It turns off automatically after approximately 30 seconds to save battery power and displays 'lo' or 'hi' when forehead readings fall outside of a normal range.

 Our biggest issue with this option is the user interface.
 In addition to the temperature scanning trigger, there are four rubber buttons (memory recall, volume, C/F, mode).
 They are very small, difficult to press, and may be difficult to read for some folks.
 They also take up valuable real estate that requires the readout screen to be smaller.
 Lastly, though you won't have to access it often, the battery compartment latch is hard to open.
 All in all, this multi-purpose device is an excellent, highly precise option that we would gladly keep on hand as part of a household first aid kit.

 The Vicks SpeedRead V912US is a basic digital probe model that is easy to use and easy to read.
-It has a single button.
-Press it once to turn it on, and the device displays the previous temperature reading for a couple of seconds while it gets ready to take the next one.
-It has a large, bold font screen and displays a green/yellow/red backlight color that corresponds to the severity of its temperature reading.
+It has a single button and a large, bold font screen and displays a green/yellow/red backlight color that corresponds to the severity of its temperature reading.
+Press the power button once to turn it on, and the device displays the previous temperature reading for a couple of seconds while it gets ready to take the next one.